Motivation-and-Behaviour/bigger_picker/docs/manual/extraction_addremove.md

 If you find that the AI has added an incorrect population, screen time measure, or outcome, you can remove it.
 This is especially common for outcomes, where the AI may mistake a covariate for an outcome.

+???+ warning
+    Don't use the small 'x' button on the top right of the record, shown on the article form.
+    This only unlinks the record from the article, but does not delete it.
+    We want to avoid having orphaned records in the database, so always use the "Delete record" option.

 #### From the Form View

 <div class="grid cards" markdown>